 “You don’t have feelings, Al.”

-The boy turned his back toward, to silently chop the geranium roots.
+At this, the boy turned his back at her to silently chop the geranium roots.
 Several moments later he spoke through the methodical swishing of the knife.

 “You’re right, I don’t really need you.
 I guess it’s more of a preference.”